Jeevan5955/Django-RabbitMQ-Celery/README.md

 ## Validation:

+The validation that is used in the Django application is Object-level validation.

+DRF enforces data validation in the deserialization process, which is why you need to call is_valid() before accessing the validated data.
+If the data is invalid, errors are then appended to the serializer's error property and a ValidationError is thrown.

+Only if the data during post or update is valid then it is put in a queue from which celery worker will pickup the task and save it to the database.

 Object-level validation :

 In our case we have to compare fields with one another in order to validate them.
 This is when you should use the object-level validation approach.